 We spent 6 weeks exploring Spain in 2016 and in 2019 Charles spent another 7 weeks walking the Camino.
-It’s a country we love and think everyone should experience if they have the chance.
+It’s a country we love and think everyone should experience given the chance.

 Spain is a destination that has dazzled visitors for centuries.
 A long and tumultuous past resulted in many groups have left their mark on the country, meaning each of the cities and regions is distinct – and fascinating.